-India’s textile sector is one of the oldest industries dating back several centuries.
+India’s textiles sector is one of the oldest industries dating back several centuries.
 Today, the industry employs over 45 million workers and 60 million indirectly.
 It accounts for 15% of the nation’s export earnings in the financial year 2019.

 This industry is one of the most important contributors to the economy and accounts for about 13 % of the gross industrial output (GNP).
-In 2017, the Indian textile industry was estimated at US$ 108 billion and expected to reach US$ 223 billion by 2021.
+In 2017, the Indian textiles industry was estimated at US$ 108 billion and expected to reach US$ 223 billion by 2021.

 The textile industry has two broad segments: